robbertbloem/Hummingbird/README.txt

 - HBevent and HBphoto keep track of the stuff for these classes, but you shouldn't directly call them
 - HBfunctions contains some general functions.

+The package is dependent on PythonTools for saving the object, and for some debugging stuff.

 On disk, the hierarchy is:
 - album
     - pics